Kroger seeks to create grocery giant in $20B Albertsons bid

 Kroger on Friday bid $20 billion for Albertsons Companies Inc., or $34.10 per share.
 Kroger will also assume $4.7 billion of Albertsons’ debt.

 The deal will likely get heavy scrutiny from U.S. antitrust regulators, especially at a time of high food price inflation.
+The Justice Department and the Federal Trade Commission were already in the process of updating merger guidelines to better detect and prevent anticompetitive deals.
+In July, President Joe Biden signed an executive order promoting competition in business and calling for tougher scrutiny of mergers.

-If approved, the deal is expected to close in early 2024.
+If approved by regulators, the deal is expected to close in early 2024.

+To ease the regulatory process, Kroger and Albertsons said would divest stores in markets where they overlap.
+The companies said they would spin off up to 375 Albertsons stores in a standalone public company.

 Together, the stores would control around 13% of the U.S. grocery market, assuming the sale or closure of around 400 stores for antitrust reasons, according to J.P.
 Morgan analyst Ken Goldman.